Constitutional Reform Bill [HL]

 Groups Affected

-- Public Bodies: Subject to review, which could lead to their abolition or transfer of functions.
+Public Bodies: Subject to review and potential abolition or transfer of functions to local authorities.

-- Businesses: May be affected by changes in legislation and the devolution of power.
+Businesses: Likely to be affected by changes in local regulations and the removal of the Human Rights Act.

 Powered by nyModel